In This Article

 Finally, you should have a tried and tested incident response plan (IRP) in place, to ensure that you are able to identify, contain and eradicate data breaches in a fast and efficient manner.

-If you’d like to see how Lepide helps organizations improve Azure Active Directory security, with the Lepide Data Security Platform, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how Lepide helps organizations improve Azure Active Directory security, with the Lepide Data Security Platform, schedule a demo with one of our engineers.

 Danny Murphy